code-experiment/code_experiment_fastapi_playground/README.md

 ```
 (venv) $ pip install -r requirements.txt
 ```
+> You might need to remove the `uvloop` package on windows.

 ## Run The Uvicorn Server
 > Make sure you are inside the `code_experiment_playground` folder when you run this command.